jfisteus/eyegrade/doc/user-manual/user-manual.rst

   one line for each graded exam.
 Each line contains, among other things, the student id number, the number of correct and incorrect answers, and the answer to every question in the exam.
 Student grades can be extracted from this file.
+The file with the scores is stored in the session directory.
+Eyegrade updates its contents when you close the session.
+Remember to close it before using this file.

 - One snapshot of each graded exam, in PNG format: snapshots can be used as an evidence to show students.
 They can be shown to students coming to your office to review the exam, or even emailed to every student.
 The default name for those images is the concatenation of the student id and exam sequence number, in order to facilitate the instructor to locate the snapshot for a specific student.
+The captures are stored in the session directory, inside its ``captures`` subdirectory.
+The captures are saved when the exam is captured, and updated every time you edit the exam.

 The answers file